-The County offers eligible employees' tax-deferred retirement savings plans through the 401(k) and 457 Plans.
+The County offers eligible employees tax-deferred retirement savings plans through the 401(k) and 457 Plans.
 Your contributions to the plans are made directly from your paycheck before income taxes are deducted.
 This means that your retirement income can accumulate faster than if you invested it in a regular savings account.
 In addition to pre-tax contributions, you also have the option to make after-tax contributions through the Roth option available in the 457 Plan.
+A Roth option will be added to the 401(k) plan as well in early 2024.